The Acid House (film): Reception

 On review aggregate website Rotten Tomatoes, The Acid House has a rating of 45% based on 20 reviews.
-The site’s critics consensus reads, "Narratively stagnant and stylistically oppressive, The Acid House proves to be a bad trip."
+The site's critics consensus reads, "Narratively stagnant and stylistically oppressive, The Acid House proves to be a bad trip."
+Metacritic, which uses a weighted average, assigned the a score of 55 out of 100, based on 15 critics, indicating "mixed or average" reviews.

 In Variety, Brendan Kelly wrote the film makes "'Trainspotting' look like a mild-mannered youth comedy" in comparison.
 He added, "The producers of this British pic have said that they wanted the film to be 100% uncut, undiluted Irvine Welsh, and that’s exactly what it is, for better or worse.
 An even tougher, grimmer portrait of life in inner-city Edinburgh than 'Trainspotting,' the striking film will click with hard-core Welsh fans, but its pessimistic tone and unrelenting brutality will make it a tough slog for mainstream auds."
 Stephen Holden of The New York Times wrote, "If 'The Acid House'...is as flashy a piece of work as 'Trainspotting,' it lacks its forerunner's sociological depth."